MarlinFirmware/MarlinDocumentation/articles/development/contributing.md

 ---
 layout: articles

-meta:
 title:        'Contributing'
 description:  'Quick overview how you can contribute and help the Marlin Firmware project'
-  categories:   [ development, needs-review ]
+category:     [ development, needs-review ]
 ---
 There are many ways that RepRap enthusiasts, owners and builders of 3D printers, and sprightly startups can contribute to Marlin.